unforswearing/aliaser/README.md

 </details>

 <br>

-> *Aliaser is being rewritten in Python.
-See 'aliaser.py' for progress*
+> *Aliaser will soon be rewritten in Python for fun*

 ## Installation